 Speaking of fins, the fin whale is also a common sight.
 These are second in size only to the blue whale, making them the second largest animal on earth.
 Long and streamlined, fin whales are known for their great speed capabilities and powerful, low-pitched sounds.
 The fin whale is listed by the International Union for Conservation of Nature and Natural Resources (IUCN) as a vulnerable species.

 The number of annual migratory whales in the Atlantic waters near Virginia Beach is a topic of ongoing research, undergoing regular aerial surveys.
 It remains unclear how many whales make the 1,000-mile migration every winter, but research has showed that it fluctuates with weather patterns.
 Because the migrating whales move freely in their natural ocean habitat, the likelihood of seeing whales during a winter visit to Virginia Beach varies from year to year, ranging from 40 to 90 percent sighting success rates in the past.

 Many hop aboard a whale watching boat trip with high expectations and very little preparation.
 Know how to make your excursion worthwhile—whale sighting or not.

 - Before arriving at the dock, confirm your boat trip details.
 In some cases, outings may be canceled because of weather conditions.

 - Remember that winter weather conditions along the coast are frequently windy with slightly colder temperatures out on the water.
 Wear warm clothing, including a waterproof jacket in case of rain, hats, gloves, and scarves.

 - Wear non-skid shoes and warm socks.

 - Remember to pack your camera and binoculars.

-- If you miss the whale-watching season, the Virginia Aquarium also offers a number of other boat adventures throughout the year including the Dolphin Discoveries Tour in March, April, and May.
+- If you miss the whale-watching season, the Virginia Aquarium also offers a number of other boat adventures throughout the year, including a dolphin tour March through May and regular stargazing excursions.